 Here children in the age of 0 to 4 years are admitted.
 Small babies born with visual impairment and associated disabilities have many developmental delays.
 Early intervention helps the child overcome their disabilities and catch up on these delayed developments.

 The Infant to Toddler program is a centre and home-based program.
 It caters to the overall development of the child and support to the parent and the extended family.
-A team comprising of the early interventionists, physiotherapists, music therapists plan the intervention program for the child.
+A team comprising of the early interventionists, physiotherapists, occupational therapists, music therapists plan the intervention program for the child.

 Children with additional intellectual disability are enrolled with the National Institute Open Schooling and complete their basic education at their pace.
 Saksham has secured accreditation from NIOS to run its Open Basic Education Program.
 This has ensured that no child capable of acquiring academic knowledge is left out of the education system.
 These children are also given vocational training to identify their area of interest and strength.